 After booting the game and letting the game reach the title screen (so that resetting skips the copyright spiel and publisher splash screen), reset the game three times to bring up a hidden credits screen overlaid on the title screen.
 Another four resets will bring up a second page.

-These credits only list the Sculptured Software team (ie. no Id or publisher staff) and, curiously, use construction metaphors instead of normal job titles.
+These credits only list the Sculptured Software team (i.e. no id Software or publisher staff) and, curiously, use construction metaphors instead of normal job titles.

 |Page 1||Page 2|

-- The hidden credits sequence mentioned above has been disabled in the European release.
+- The hidden credits sequence mentioned above was disabled in the European release.
 The Japanese version goes a little further and removes the unique soft-reset handling.

-- Japanese version shows the credits when you beat the game.
+- The Japanese version shows the credits when you beat the game.

-- In the US and European releases, difficulty settings restrict what episodes you can play, with the full game only playable on Hurt me Plenty, Ultra-Violence and Nightmare settings.
+- In the US and European releases, the difficulty settings restrict what episodes you can play, with the full game only playable on Hurt me Plenty, Ultra-Violence, and Nightmare.
 In the Japanese version, all episodes are available on all difficulties.

-- The end screen text in the Japanese version has been completely rewritten, in favour of some much simpler English.
+- The end screen text in the Japanese version has been completely rewritten in favor of some much simpler English: